A Local's favourite Volcanic Craters in Iceland

 Hólahólar craters

-Close to Saxhóll crater, you will find the Hólahólar craters - the Hills of Hills - which are a cluster of craters, but as with Hrossaborg crater, you can drive straight into one of the craters through an opening on the side of the crater.
+Close to the Saxhóll crater, you will find the Hólahólar craters - the Hills of Hills - which are a cluster of craters, but as with Hrossaborg crater, you can drive straight into one of the craters through an opening on the side of the crater.

-Hólahólar looks like an amphitheatre and some people have even heard elves cheering and applauding from the hills of the crater.
+Hólahólar looks like an amphitheatre, and some people have even heard elves cheering and applauding from the hills of the crater.
 And one of our mediums saw many elves (hidden people of Iceland) in Hólahólar.

-You can read more about these 2 craters, the elves and the beautiful Snæfellsnes peninsula in my 5 travel-blogs on Snæfellsnes, which are in chronological order.
+You can read more about these 2 craters, the elves, and the beautiful Snæfellsnes peninsula in my 5 travel-blogs on Snæfellsnes, which are in chronological order.

 The Purkhólar crater familyPurkhólar crater Snæfellsnes